Hekstra-Lab/SFcalculator/readme.md

+## SFcalculator

-## Structure Factor Calculator implemented in `tensorflow2`, `pytorch` and `jax`
+Structure Factor Calculator implemented in `tensorflow2`, `pytorch` and `jax`.

-A differentiable pipeline connecting the protein atomic models and experimental structure factors, including all the symmetry-related nitty-gritty in both real space and reciprocal space.
+A differentiable pipeline connecting the protein atomic models and experimental structure factors, featuring a differentiable bulk solvent correction.

+The symmetry-related nitty-gritty in both real space and reciprocal space are included.

-Provided in all three pupular deep learning frameworks.
+Provided in three popular deep learning frameworks.

 ### Installation